How to Increase Engagement On A Facebook Page

 Here’s what Facebook has to say:

 Rather than showing people all possible content, News Feed is designed to show each person on Facebook the content that’s most relevant to them.
 Of the 1,500+ stories a person might see whenever they log onto Facebook, News Feed displays approximately 300.
 To choose which stories to show, News Feed ranks each possible story (from more to less important) by looking at thousands of factors relative to each person.

 So in effect, Facebook says they only want to show your posts to people who are likely to be both interested and engaged in what it is that you’re sharing.

 Your audience is very diverse.
 Some are local.
 Some are national.
 Some are even international.

 And even though they all like your page…they have a very diverse interests.

 What can you do to ensure that your posts are relevant to your audiences’ interests?

 Did you know Facebook gives you the ability to target your organic Facebook posts based on your audiences’ interest?
-This is a power way to increase engagement to a Facebook page.

 The Facebook Organic Posts Targeting Strategy